Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 scons target=release platform=windows workspace=$WORKSPACE godot_version=4.3-stable -j8
 ```

 The library `libgdcef.dll` will be generated in the build directory.
-It should be placed in your Godot project's `build` folder (which must be created).
+It should be placed in your Godot project's `cef_artifcats` folder (which must be created).
 The `build.py` script handles this automatically.

 ```
 📦gdcef